 Tips for safe operation of forklift trucks and similar driven equipment include verifying that the equipment is in good working order; the ground under the equipment is stable; the line of sight is clear; the load does not exceed lifting capacity; the load is evenly distributed; and operators know and use proper skills for handling loads, including stacking and unstacking pallets of material.

 Many workplace injuries can be traced back to inattention or miscommunication.
 Even a split-second distraction at the wrong time can risk serious injury from heavy equipment to the operator or those nearby.
 Excessive noise, poor lighting, working when tired or sick, and distractions such as listening to music in headphones or checking cell phones for texts can create inattention that results in accidents.
 Distractions or miscommunications when using heavy equipment can cause serious injury or death.

-Chester County Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Represent Injured Workers
+Chester County Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Represent Injured Workers